 These media sources are moderately to strongly biased toward liberal causes through story selection and/or political affiliation.
 They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage liberal causes.
 Some sources in this category may be untrustworthy.
 See all Left Bias sources.

-- Overall, when covering political issues, SocialistWorker.org has a left bias in story selection and through economic theory.
-We also rate them high for factual reporting due to extensive sourcing and providing links to their claims.
+- Overall, when covering political issues, SocialistWorker.org has a left bias in story selection and economic theory.
+We also rate them High for factual reporting due to extensive sourcing and providing links to their claims.

 Factual Reporting: HIGH

 Launched on 2008, SocialistWorker.org is the online version of the monthly print edition of Socialist Worker, which is published by the International Socialist Organization.
 It is modeled after the British publication of the same name.
 According to their about page they describe themselves “As a newspaper and now a daily Web site, Socialist Worker has been committed to giving a voice to those struggling for a better world.”